 How, exactly, can you get an STI from oral sex?

 There are two ways people can get an STI from an infected partner: from skin-to-skin contact, or from bodily fluids such as blood, semen, vaginal fluid, rectal fluid, or pre-seminal fluid (pre-cum).
 Both of those methods of transmission can happen during oral sex, just as they can during intercourse.
 If your partner has an STI in their mouth or on their genitals, there’s a good chance that they can transmit it to you, depending on the type of STI.

 According to the Mayo Clinic, even if someone has no visual or physical symptoms of an STI, it is still possible to pass one to a partner.
 The only way to know if someone has an STI is to get tested; you can’t rule out the possibility with just a glance.

 Which STDs can you get through oral sex?

 According to the CDC, approximately 110 million people in the US have an STD.
-You might be surprised at how many STIs can be transmitted during oral sex - but most of the ones we hear about most often are on the list:
+You might be surprised at how many STIs can be transmitted during oral sex:

 - human papillomavirus (HPV)